To effectively promote and market your boudoir business you must first know two things:

-In short, you’re both bidding on whose ad will be ranked higher based on the keywords you’re targeting.
+In short, you’re all bidding on whose ad will be ranked higher based on the keywords you’re targeting.
 For instance, when a user types in “boudoir” or “boudoir near me” all the boudoir photographers in your area who are using Google Ads will be bidding for the highest position on the page.

-If Photographer A has an ad budget of $10 a day and hasn’t used it all up for that day, and photographer B has an ad budget of $2 a day and hasn’t used it all up for that day, Photographer A’s ad will rank higher on the page than you.
+If Photographer A has an ad budget of $10 a day and hasn’t used it all up for that day, and photographer B has an ad budget of $2 a day and hasn’t used it all up for that day, Photographer A’s ad will rank higher on the page than yours.